ipopzion/CodeNames-Generator/README.md

 # CodeNames-Generator
-Light hearted helper to generate a CodeNames game map from an english passage
+Light hearted helper to generate a CodeNames game map from any english passages

 # Instructions
 _This script only runs on python, on windows_